DJ Shine: Career

-Shine was a member of Drunken Tiger until mid-2005, when Shine left the group due to personal reasons.

-After Shine left Drunken Tiger he has focused more on mainstream and poppish than Old School style.
-Shine also stated in an interview in 2006, that he will release a solo album it has yet to be confirmed.
+Shine left the group for personal reasons in mid-2005.
+Then he continued to focus on more mainstream and pop music styles than old school rap styles.
 Shine is also the executive producer of music company, K & Music.

 On 2006, he produced and wrote a song for the soundtrack for the movie Cinderella titled, Plastic World.
 The lyrics are all written in English.
 Shine also made a Korean version of Flo Rida's hit single, Right Round.
-Although it cannot be confirmed but Shine has given hints in releasing his solo album very soon.